 Luckily, it’s a simple choice for Salesforce development.
 In recent years, Git has established itself as the de facto version control system.
 Git is used by millions of developers around the world and is the recommended system for all Salesforce development teams.

-Although there are many services providers for Git-based version control, there are three clear market-leaders:
+Although there are many services providers for Git-based version control, there are three clear market leaders:

 On-premise vs hosted

-Most version control systems have the option of running either as a hosted service, where the provider manages the hosting and provision of the software for you, or running locally on your own systems, known as on-premise.
+Most version control systems have the option of running either as a hosted service, where the provider manages the hosting and provision of the software for you, or running locally on your own systems, which is known as on-premise.

-For the vast majority of Salesforce teams, the hosted version of a version control system is the best choice.
+For the vast majority of Salesforce teams, the hosted version of a version control system is the better choice.
 The established Git providers are trusted by some of the largest companies in the world and have extremely robust data protection and uptime policies.
-If opting for an on-premise solution, it is worth considering the additional costs and how access to hosted systems, such as Salesforce or Gearset, will be managed through corporate firewalls.
+If opting for an on-premise solution, it is worth considering the additional costs, and how access to hosted systems, such as Salesforce or Gearset, will be managed through corporate firewalls.

 Gearset supports connections to both hosted and on-premise version control systems.
+You can connect these in the Source Control and Services screen within Gearset.